Trunk Fulla Amps: Reception

 Andrew Shaw of The Daily Nebraskan commended Mahaffey's recognizable imitation of each artist mentioned in the song, stating that "his abilities shine on the track".
-Bill Ribas of NY Rock ranked it as his favorite of the album, likening its style to David Bowie's Scary Monsters (and Super Creeps) (1980).
+Bill Ribas of NY Rock ranked it as his favorite of the album, likening its style to David Bowie's album Scary Monsters (and Super Creeps) (1980).
 Samuel Barker of RockZone called it Gizmodgerys catchiest track, appreciating its beat and lyricism.
 Spencer Owen of Pitchfork classed "Trunk Fulla Amps" as the album's highlight, lauding its lively vocal performance and bossa nova bridge.

-Mark Woodlief of CMJ complimented the song's "deliciously unexpected" bridge, comparing its pulsating bass to American rock band Local H. J Noise of Hybrid Magazine extensively praised "Trank Fulla Amps", picking out its humor and danceability as aspects that could make it "a monster club hit" for collegiate fraternities and general American life.
+Mark Woodlief of CMJ complimented the song's "deliciously unexpected" bridge, comparing its pulsating bass to American rock band Local H. J Noise of Hybrid Magazine extensively praised "Trunk Fulla Amps", picking out its humor and danceability as aspects that could make it "a monster club hit" for collegiate fraternities and general American life.
 However, Noise suggested that the song should've been a B-side to "Dead Man", another song from Gizmodgery, rather than a standalone single.

 Scott Hefflon of Lollipop Magazine admired the track's snappy energy, rating it as one of the album's best tunes.